-- a) Absentee ballots received by the SOE Office are maintained in a secure area until processing of absentee ballots begins. - b) The envelope containing the absentee ballot will be reviewed upon receipt to verify the voter's certificate has been completed and the signature matches the voter signature on file. - c) All signature updates for absentee ballot consideration must be received by the Supervisor of Elections prior to the start of canvassing of absentee ballots.
-(NO EXCEPTIONS) - d) Processing of absentee ballots may begin at 7:00 a.m. on the 15th day preceding the election (Section 101.68, F.S.).
-However, tabulation of election results will NOT begin until after the close of ALL precinct sites on Election Night.
+- a) Vote by Mail ballots received by the SOE Office are maintained in a secure area until processing of Vote by Mail ballots begins. - b) The envelope containing the Vote by Mail ballot will be reviewed upon receipt to verify the voter's certificate has been completed and the signature matches the voter signature on file. - c) All signature updates for Vote by Mail ballot consideration must be received by the Supervisor of Elections prior to the start of canvassing of Vote by Mail ballots.
+(NO EXCEPTIONS) - d) Canvassing of Vote by Mail ballots may begin at 7:00 a.m. on the 15th day preceding the election (Section 101.68, F.S.).
+However election results will NOT be released until after the close of ALL Municipal Precinct Polls on Election Night.